cscorley/dissertation/chapters/2_related/5_dit.md

 ## Developer Identification {#sec:related-dit} {#sec:dit-background}

-In this section we survey the literature on developer identification.
+In this section we review literature on developer identification.
 Developer identification is a triaging activity in which a team member identifies a list of developers that are most apt to complete a change request and assigning one or more of those developers to the task [@McDonald-Ackerman_1998].  @Begel-etal_2010 show that developers need help finding expertise within their organization *more than they need help finding source code elements*.

 As noted by @Shokripour-etal_2013, there are two broad categories of work in this area: activity-based approaches and location-based approaches.
-An activity-based approach uses information gained from a developers *activity*, e.g., which change requests they have worked on in the past.
+An activity-based approach uses information gained from a developers *activity*, e.g., the change requests they have worked on in the past.
 Location-based approaches resemble a feature location technique in that they rely on source code entity information to derive a developer, e.g., which developer has worked on the related classes in the past?
 There are multiple ways to determine the